emarref/webicon/README.md

 # Web Icon

-Generate web icons such as favicon and touch icons with a shell script.
+Generate web icons such as favicon and touch icons with a shell script, then displays the markup needed to use them in your HTML.

 To use, simply execute the ```webicon.sh``` shell script from the command line, passing the filename of your source image as the only argument.
 The following images are generated in the current directory:

+* favicon-310.png
+* favicon-310x150.png
 * favicon-256.png
 * favicon-152.png
+* favicon-150.png
 * favicon-144.png
 * favicon-114.png
 * favicon-120.png
 * favicon-72.png
+* favicon-70.png
 * favicon-64.png
 * favicon-57.png
 * favicon-48.png